 Here in Florida, the state government regulates car insurance companies like Progressive, State Farm, Allstate, and GEICO through the Florida Office of Insurance Regulation.
 Any company that offers a policy providing insurance coverage for any kind of motorized vehicles for loss or damage, liability or expense, must abide by federal laws as well as state statutes and the rules and regulations that the Florida regulatory agency enacts.

 Insurance Companies Are Looking to Make a Profit

 There’s a reason that these insurance companies are so heavily regulated and closely monitored.
 Insurance carriers are for-profit companies with the goal of making as much money as they can.
-Paying claims doesn’t match with that goal, so they work hard to scoot as close to the edge of the envelope as they can on what claims they will cover under a policy, and if they admit to coverage, then they push the envelope on how little they will pay on a particular claim.
+Paying claims doesn’t match with that goal, so they try to limit what claims they will cover under a policy, and if they admit to coverage, then they try to pay as little they can on a claim.

 Top 10 Reasons Insurance Carriers Won’t Pay a Florida Car Accident Claim